a-forty-two/palm-ai-chat/README.md

-# Consuming Gemmini
+# Consuming Gemini

 #Modified by: Shantanu Pandey,
-(Google Clooud Authorized Trainer, NVIDIA Instructor, Microsoft Certified Trainer, HPE Instructor)
+(Google Cloud Authorized Trainer, NVIDIA Instructor, Microsoft Certified Trainer, HPE Instructor)

 This demo is a Python Flask web app that uses the Google PaLM API for generative AI.